product-noob/product-noob.github.io/_posts/2021-08-03-Building Vaccine Slot Finder.md

 ---
 layout: post
 title: Building the Vaccine Slot Finder tool
-description: "This is the sample description of posts trying to test out a new way to show in blogs"
+description: "Shared the inside story of what went behind the scenes of building the Paytm Vaccine Finder tool.
+It became the second most popular vaccine booking tool in the country"

 ---